hashicorp/terraform-website/content/source/docs/enterprise/migrate/index.html.md

     export TFE_TOKEN=<USER TOKEN>
     ```

+## Step 2: Stop Terraform Runs

+However you currently run Terraform to manage this infrastructure, stop.
+Let any current runs finish, then make sure there won't be more.

+This might involve locking or deleting CI jobs, restricting access to the state backend, or just communicating very clearly with your colleagues.

-## Step 2: Prepare Your Terraform Working Directory
+## Step 3: Prepare Your Terraform Working Directory

 In your shell, go to the directory with the Terraform configuration you're migrating.